lpalliyaguru/cmis-connector/mule-module-cmis/README.md

 | attribute | description | optional | default value | possible values |
 |:-----------|:-----------|:---------|:--------------|:----------------|
 |config-ref|Specify which configuration to use for this invocation|yes||
-|path| path of the object to retrieve
+|path| Path of the object to retrieve

 Create Document By Path
 -----------------------